Culford School: Academia

-The arts are overseen by specialist staff covering music, drama, art and dance.

-Music is also supported by heads of keyboard, strings and wind and brass and a team of instrumental tutors, covering all the orchestral instruments, drum kit, classical and electric guitar.
-Inter-house music competitions and termly concerts are held: recent concerts include Felix Mendelssohn's Elijah, and Benjamin Britten's Noye's Fludde at St Bartholomew's Church, Orford, where it had first been performed.
-The school has many musical ensembles and groups and also holds special days and assemblies.
-There is an extensive programme of concerts at all levels.
-2009 saw the restoration of the west wing of Culford Hall to create the Beech Centre for Music and Performing Arts (part-funded by Old Culfordian David Beech).

-Two major dramatic productions are staged each year, one musical and one stage play.
-Smaller productions are staged more regularly, including during House drama competitions.
-The Studio Theatre, the Centenary Hall, and the Regency Theatre Royal are used as venues.
-Lamda qualifications are offered as are dance lessons.

 Sport and activities

 Culford offers high performance academies in Tennis and Golf alongside the major competitive sports of rugby, cricket, hockey, netball, athletics, cross-country and swimming.
 Regional honours are achieved whilst European and England players and champions in hockey, tennis, horse riding, karate, polo and rugby are on the school roll.
 Pupils compete in events such as the National Schools Rugby Sevens, and the Inter-Schools Hunter Trials.

 Numbered amongst current Old Culfordians are an Olympic horserider, a British modern pentathlon champion, a Welsh hockey international, and club rugby and cricket players for Richmond and Middlesex respectively.
 Previous generations of Old Culfordians have included several hockey players for England and one for Scotland, a captain of the Welsh team, and a Great British hockey Olympian; as well as an England badminton player.
 The school has also produced numerous Oxford and Cambridge Blues.

 In addition to the major sports, Culford offers a wide range of other sports and activities utilising its 480 acre of parkland and extensive facilities.